vanna-ai/vanna/README.md

 When you ask a question, we utilize a custom model for your dataset to generate SQL, as seen below.
 Your model performance and accuracy depends on the quality and quantity of training data you use to train your model.
 <img width="1725" alt="how-vanna-works" src="https://github.com/vanna-ai/vanna/assets/7146154/5e2e2179-ed7a-4df4-92a2-1c017923a675">

-## Why Vanna?

-1. **High accuracy on complex datasets.**
-    - Vanna’s capabilities are tied to the training data you give it
-    - More training data means better accuracy for large and complex datasets
-2. **Secure and private.**
-    - Your database contents  are never sent to Vanna’s servers
-    - We only see the bare minimum - schemas & queries.
-3. **Isolated, custom model.**
-    - You train a custom model specific to your database and your schema.
-    - Nobody else can use your model or view your model’s training data unless you choose to add members to your model or make it public
-    - We use a combination of third-party foundational models (OpenAI, Google) and our own LLM.
-4. **Self learning.**
-    - As you use Vanna more, your model continuously improves as we augment your training data
-5. **Supports many databases.**
-    - We have out-of-the-box support Snowflake, BigQuery, Postgres
-    - You can easily make a connector for any [database](https://docs.vanna.ai/databases/)
-6. **Pretrained models.**
-    - If you’re a data provider you can publish your models for anyone to use
-    - As part of our roadmap, we are in the process of pre-training models for common datasets (Google Ads, Facebook ads, etc)
-7. **Choose your front end.**
-    - Start in a Jupyter Notebook.
-    - Expose to business users via Slackbot, web app, Streamlit app, or Excel plugin.
-    - Even integrate in your web app for customers.

 ## Getting started
 You can start by [automatically training Vanna (currently works for Snowflake)](https://docs.vanna.ai/notebooks/vn-train/) or add manual training data.